google/mono_repo.dart/mono_repo/README.md

           env:
             CHAT_WEBHOOK_URL: ${{ secrets.CHAT_WEBHOOK_URL }}

+  # You can customize stage ordering as well as make certain stages be
+  # conditional here, this is supported for all CI providers.
+The `if`
+  # condition should use the appropriate syntax for the provider it is being
+  # configured for.
+  stages:
+    - name: cron
+      # Only run this stage for scheduled cron jobs
+      if: github.event_name == 'schedule'

 # Enables Travis-CI - https://docs.travis-ci.com/
 # If you have no configuration, you can set the value to `true` or just leave it
 # empty.